malcolmlett/malcolmlett.github.io/A-Coherent-Materialistic-Theory-of-Consciousness.md

 - **Inputs.** Including any goal selection supplied from systems outside of the scope of discussion.
 Needed in order to associate CP behaviour with certain kinds of input.
 - **Outputs.** Needed in order to observe CP behaviour.
 - **State.** For multi-step control processes, their internal hidden state may be the only thing that changes from step to step.
 It is the trajectory of the CP state that we first called out above as needing meta-management.
-- **Whether outputs lead to body action or not.* Useful in order to measure the "efficiency" of the multi-step process for producing useful body actions.
+- **Whether outputs lead to body action or not.** Useful in order to measure the "efficiency" of the multi-step process for producing useful body actions.
-- **Feedback.**
+- **Feedback.** Generation of low-level feedback signals such as to indicate efficiency and "smoothness" of state trajectories.
+Generation of feedback signals based on higher order understanding of the problem domain (eg: that the path planner considered paths in the wrong order).
 - **Trajectory caches.** Unlike the control process itself, meta-management may need to track the trajectory of CP behaviours over time.
 Likely across multiple timeframes.
 This will involve some mechanism to represent those trajectories.
 For example, the trajectory in the context of the current problem at hand in order to monitor whether it is leading towards a solution.
 And for example tracking of the control process's overall abilities and over time, and whether it tends to produce useful results or tends to be "wrong" (for some definition of "wrong").
 - **Modelling.** Modelling of CP behaviour and how meta-control signals affect them, in order to infer the most appropriate meta-control signals.
 - **Predicting.** For example predicting whether the current CP state trajectory is likely to lead towards a beneficial outcome or not.
 - **Associative memory.** Used to recognise frequent and infrequent CP behaviours that need specific meta-management.
 For example, situations in which the multi-step CP tends to get "stuck in a loop", where it would repeat a particular cyclic sequence of steps ad-infinitum without any intervention.
 - **Measuring error rate.** Recording and tracking how beneficial the CP behaviours are, such as would be needed to attenuate CP output strength in early stages of CP training.

 Of particular note is the fact that many of these mechanisms described are the same kinds of systems that would be used in an advanced agent for the observation, inference, and manipulation of interactions between the agents limbs, and between the agent and the environment.